By Ron Auvil

 - broken wires

-Also, use the 381 clamp meter to measure the output AC side of the inverter, because the load on the inverter might have a current demand that's too high.
+Also, use the Fluke 381 Remote Display Clamp Meter to measure the output AC side of the inverter, because the load on the inverter might have a current demand that's too high.
 Your choice then is to reduce the loads or install a larger converter.

 With the power off, check for and repair any ground faults before starting the inverter again.